Macromodel-free flux-ratio prediction in quadruply imaged quasars with local constraints from lensed arcs: Investigation on the source of systematic error

 By analogy with the generalization from Eq.~(\ref{eq:CAB_SIS+MST}) to Eq.~(\ref{eq:CAB_SIE+MST}) \citep{Birrer_CAB}, a natural idea to improve CAB models is to include a first-order differential for the radial stretch, i.e., to consider CAB models with $\partial_{\rm rad}\lambda_{\rm rad}\neq0$.
 This could probably be constructed using a local EPL+MST deflection field (since Eq.~(\ref{eq:CAB_SIE+MST}) is equivalent to a local SIE+MST, and the EPL is a generalization of the SIE with free radial slope $t$).
 If the radial approximation $\partial_{\rm rad}\lambda_{\rm rad}=0$ was responsible for systematic errors in the CAB flux-ratio prediction, however, we would expect larger errors in EPL lenses when the radial slopes are far from isothermal - that is, the distribution of $S_{ij}$ should become broader as the deviation from isothermality $|t-1|$ increases.
 This effect is not observed in our high SNR mock data, as illustrated in Figure~\ref{fig:slope_vs_pred_error} for one of the sets of simulation parameters from Table~\ref{tab:sys_uncert}.
-We conclude that greater radial flexibility is unlikely to improve the performance of CAB flux-ratio prediction: the extrapolation assumptions in the tangential direction seem to drive the systematic uncertainty.
+We conclude that greater radial flexibility is unlikely to improve the performance of CAB flux-ratio prediction, implying that the systematic uncertainty is driven by the extrapolation assumptions in the tangential direction.

 We note that the findings of this Appendix imply that the value $\sigma_s\sim 0.03$ reported in Section~\ref{subsubsec:CAB_fit} and Appendix~\ref{App:uncertainties} is specific to our choice of default cutout size ($2^{\prime\prime}\times2^{\prime\prime}$).
 If, like suggested in Appendix~\ref{App:cutout}, the cutouts are tailored to each real data case, the high SNR simulation would need to be rerun to obtain a systematic uncertainty value that matches these adjustments.
 This might become convoluted if the cutouts have complex shapes, or very different sizes.
 Still, we have shown that, with a very straightforward approach, a systematic uncertainty of $\sim 3\%$ and final uncertainties of $\sim3-5\%$ on flux-ratio prediction with CAB models is an achievable objective.